 If there’s one time when you should totally unashamedly ditch your wedding diet, it’s wedding cake tasting.
 Even if you’re 100% sure you want chocolate, take the opportunity to try out different ganaches, mousses and icings.
 You may uncover an unexpected flavour combo that blows your mind.

 Your wedding cake baker will probably point this out to you, but some frosting types don’t mix well with warmer weather.
 Whipped variations like buttercream are best suited for colder conditions, so if you’re hosting your wedding on a scorching hot Saturday in August, you may want to look into something sturdier, like fondant (especially if there’s no AC).

 Don’t skip saving the top tier

 One tradition that you may want to get in on is saving the top tier of your wedding cake.
-After all, slicing into your wedding cake on your first anniversary is a pretty adorable way a to celebrate one year as a married couple.
-You’ll want to make sure you know how to properly preserve it in your freezer so that you don’t accidentally tamper with its flavour or crush it under mountains of leftovers.
+After all, slicing into your wedding cake on your first anniversary is a pretty adorable way to celebrate one year as a married couple.
+You’ll want to make sure you know how to properly freeze your wedding cake so that you don’t accidentally tamper with its flavour or crush it under mountains of leftovers.